dupuyjs/AzPester/README.md

 So, to avoid performance loss, we are loading all contexts just once before invoking tests.
 These contexts are passed to all Pester tests and reused as needed when a context switch is detected.

-So if you target a specific subscription (as required in the documentation of the associated resource), you need to reference the associated `subscriptionId` as declared below:
+If you need to target a specific subscription when declaring a resource (different than default one), you can reference one of these contexts by using the associated `context` property.

 ```json
 "contexts": {